 nbn Sky Muster Satellite connections are available now.

 Read our Preparing for Sky Muster document.

 - ELIGIBILITY CRITERIA

 NBN satellite services are designed to provide internet services to homes and businesses that fall outside of the fixed line and fixed wireless areas in Australia and its external territories.
 The new NBN satellite (LTSS/Skymuster) will reach around 240,000 homes and businesses residing in the most isolated parts of Australia, including the outback and remote offshore territories.
-Homes and businesses must be within the satellite footprint and be subject to on-site validation.
+Homes and businesses must be within the satellite footprint.

 Approximately 400,000 Australians are eligible for the LTSS but NBN are expecting around 240,000 subscribers.

 NBN have allowed for additional capacity in case of more subscribers than expected.
 A second satellite (launched in October 2016) offers future capacity cover.

 Data Limits are up to individual RSP’s (service providers) in line with nbn fair use policy.
 Internet service providers set the prices for the services available.
 NBN sets prices at the wholesale level and the uniform national wholesale price of $24 a month is the same for the basic 12Mbps service across fixed line/wireless/satellite.
 However, satellite capacity is a finite resource, meaning that internet service providers need to manage the download limits available to customers via their pricing and terms of the plans they offer.